 A good SWOT analysis can take hours and should involve multiple people in a brainstorming session.
 It should also be as objective as possible – which can be harder to achieve than it seems.

 So, how do you use a SWOT analysis – and get a quality result for your strategic decision-making process?
 Here's your step-by-step SWOT analysis example that you can use as a guide.
+If you need a custom writing -address to professionals.

 1. Determine Your Goal